-Eni's Refining & Marketing and Chemicals segment engages in manufacturing, supply and distribution and marketing activities for oil products and chemicals.
+Eni's Refining & Marketing and Chemicals segment includes the result of the R&M business and of the Chemical business.
+The R&M business engages in crude oil supply and refining and marketing of petroleum products in retail and wholesale markets mainly in Italy and in the rest of Europe, as well as in the petrochemical business.
+The Chemical business engages in the production and marketing of basic petrochemical products, plastics and elastomers, as well as in the development of green chemicals.
 The two operating segments have combined into a single reportable segment because they exhibit similar economic characteristics.
-In the first half of 2018, processed volumes of crude oil and other feedstock amounted to 11.79 mm tonnes (compared with 24.02 mm tonnes in the full year 2017) and sales of refined products were 16.06 mm tonnes (compared with 33.20 mm tonnes in the full year 2017).
-Retail sales of refined products at operated service stations amounted to 4.10 mm tonnes including Italy and the rest of Europe (compared with 8.54 mm tonnes in the full year 2017).
-Eni's retail market share for the first half of 2017 was 24.1 per cent. (compared with 25 per cent. in the full year 2017).
-In the first half of 2018, Eni petrochemical products sold was euro 2,615 million (compared with euro 4,851 million in the full year 2017).
+In the first half of 2019, processed volumes of crude oil and other feedstock amounted to 10.98 mm tonnes (compared with 23.23 mm tonnes in the full year 2018) and sales of refined products were 15.81 mm tonnes (compared with 32.92 mm tonnes in the full year 2018).
+Retail sales of refined products at operated service stations amounted to 4.05 mm tonnes including Italy and the rest of Europe (compared with 8.39 mm tonnes in the full year 2018).
+Eni's retail market share for the first half of 2019 was 23.9 per cent. (compared with 24 per cent. in the full year 2018).
+In the first half of 2019, Eni petrochemical reported net sales from operations (including inter-segment sales) of euro 2,141 million (compared with euro 5,120 million in the full year 2018).

-In the first half of 2018, Eni's Refining & Marketing and Chemicals segment reported net sales from operations (including inter-segment sales) of euro 11,991 million (compared with euro 22,107 million in the full year 2017) and an operating profit of euro 396 million (compared with euro 981 million in the full year 2017).
+In the first half of 2019, Eni's Refining & Marketing and Chemicals segment reported net sales from operations (including inter-segment sales) of euro 11,531 million (compared with euro 25,216 million in the full year 2018) and an operating profit of euro 226 million (compared with a loss of euro 380 million in the full year 2018).